 });

-Now user: logged in via Google, got smart wallet address, transactions are free (Paymaster sponsors gas).
-Zero friction.
+Now the user: logged in via Google, got a smart wallet address, transactions are free (paymaster sponsors gas).
+This architecture can save up to $50 per 100 transactions for the user.

-Privy positions itself as "auth for crypto apps" with more emphasis on developer experience and embedded wallet concept.
-Wallet is created automatically on first login and bound to user account, not device.
+Privy positions itself as "auth for crypto apps" with an emphasis on developer experience and embedded wallets.
+The wallet is created automatically on first login and is tied to the user account, not the device.

-Privy stores key shares on its servers in encrypted form, user can recover access via email verification without seed phrase.
-Less decentralized than Web3Auth MPC, but simpler UX and sufficient for most consumer apps.
+Privy stores key shares on its servers in encrypted form; users can recover access via email verification without a seed phrase.
+This is less decentralized than Web3Auth MPC but simpler in UX and sufficient for most consumer applications.
+For consumer apps, Privy reduces onboarding time by 50% compared to Web3Auth; for DeFi, Web3Auth provides 3x stronger security.

-Unified auth — Privy combines in one SDK: social login (Google, Apple, Twitter, Discord), email/SMS OTP, and connecting external wallets (MetaMask, Coinbase Wallet).
-User can link all login methods to one account.
+Unified auth — Privy combines in one SDK: social login (Google, Apple, Twitter, Discord), email/SMS OTP, and connection of external wallets (MetaMask, Coinbase Wallet).
+Users can link all authentication methods to a single account.

 import { PrivyProvider, usePrivy, useWallets } from "@privy-io/react-auth";